SnowConvert AI (scai) Command Reference

 # Start validation with custom config

-scai data validate start --config my-data-validation-config.json --connection my-snowflake
+scai data validate start --config my-data-validation-config.yaml --connection my-snowflake

 Create a cloud data validation workflow in Snowflake.